-It in no way dictates how I decorate my home but rather we decide what we want to do with the items we keep within our home.
+It in no way dictates how I decorate my home, but we decide what we want to do with the items we keep within our home.

-So I guess in a way, that does dictate inadvertently how I have decorated.
+So I guess in a way that dictates inadvertently how I have decorated.

 The word Minimalism actually pertains to a particular art trend that began in the 60s.

-The minimalist/minimalism lifestyle is about living with less.
+The minimalist/minimalist lifestyle is about living with less.